Why Is My Dolphin Pool Cleaner Not Moving?

 Pool cleaner moves slowly or stops moving.Inspect for debris in the wheels, tracks or impeller, and clean the filter bag or cartridge.

 Remember, referring to the user manual provided by the manufacturer can help address specific issues or questions about your robotic pool cleaner.
-If problems persist, contact the manufacturer for assistance or consider consulting a professional pool technician.
+If problems persist, contact the manufacturer or consult a professional pool technician.

 Pool Care Handbook and Video Course